Lydia Forson

 Lydia Forson (born 24 October 1984) is a Ghanaian actress, writer, and producer.
-In 2010 she won the African Movie Academy Award for Best Actress in a Leading Role.
+In 2010 she won the Africa Movie Academy Award for Best Actress in a Leading Role.

 Early life and education

 Forson was born on 24 October 1984 in Mankessim, Ghana.
 She received her early education at Wilmore Elementary School in Kentucky.
-At the age of nine, her family moved to Ghana, where she continued her education at Akosombo International School.
+At the age of nine, her family moved back to Ghana, where she continued her education at Akosombo International School.
 She also attended St. Louis Secondary School, Kumasi, where she completed her secondary school education.

 Forson graduated from the University of Ghana, earning a bachelor's degree in English Language and Information Studies.

 Career

 Forson's acting career started with a cameo role in Hotel St. James (2005), Run Baby Run (2006), Different Shades of Blue (2007) and a stint in the reality show The Next Movie Star in Nigeria (2007).
-Shirley Frimpong-Manso, CEO of Sparrow Productions, who had previously worked with her in the Ghanaian television series Different Shades of Blue, brought Forson back to the screens through the movie Scorned.
-This starring role led to her first African Movie Academy Awards (AMAA) nomination as the Best Upcoming Female Actress.
+In 2008, Forson took on the lead role in Scorned, a drama helmed by Shirley Frimpong-Manso, CEO of Sparrow Productions, who had previously worked with Forson in the Ghanaian television series Different Shades of Blue.
+This starring role led to her first Africa Movie Academy Awards (AMAA) nomination as the Best Upcoming Female Actress.

-In 2009, Forson starred in the award-winning The Perfect Picture by Shirley Frimpong-Manso.
-She has starred in A Sting in a Tale, Phone Swap, Masquerades, Keteke, and Sidechic Gang.
+In 2009, Forson starred in the award-winning The Perfect Picture by Frimpong-Manso in which she plays an abused wife who seeks revenge.
+Subsequent films include A Sting in a Tale (2009), Masquerades (2011) a comedy she also co-wrote, Phone Swap (2012), Keteke (2017), and Sidechic Gang (2017).